rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 hard to trigger and only happened rarely, but luckily often enough so that finding it wasn't completely impossible.
 As always with these bugs, reproducing the bug is really 50% of all the work.
 49% is finding what causes it and 1% of the time is actually spent fixing it.
+Remember though, that 80% of all statistics are made up on the spot.

 Here again the intricate play between different threads and the timing dependency of execution caused the issue to only appear rarely.
 The